 Storming after brain injury is a serious condition.
 However, family members should not worry that their loved one’s condition is worsening if storming occurs.
 As frightening as storming looks, it is a normal effect of severe TBI.

 Still, many people feel helpless when they witness a sympathetic storm.
-Fortunately, there are ways you can help.
+Fortunately, there are several ways you can help:

 - Educate yourself and others.
 Learn the various signs and symptoms of storming after brain injury (such as the ones listed above).